 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
-The Group's net obligation in respect of defined benefit pension plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value.
-Any unrecognized past service costs and the fair value of any plan assets are deducted from the aforesaid discounted present value.
+The Group's net obligation in respect of defined benefit pension plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods, that benefit is discounted to determine its present value.
+The fair value of any plan assets are deducted from the aforesaid discounted present value.
 The discount rate is the yield at the reporting date on bonds (market yields of government bonds) that have maturity dates approximating the terms of the Group's obligations and that are denominated in the same currency in which the benefits are expected to be paid.